toa-io/toa/libraries/pointer/readme.md

 Although the most common use case of the Pointer is component-specific connection strings, where the keys are namespaces or component IDs, it is not mandatory.
-The Pointer considers keys as arbitrary nested dot-separated strings (_selectors_).
+The Pointer considers keys as arbitrary nested dot-separated strings.

+A module that uses the Pointer, resolves a set of URLs by providing annotation and a set of _selectors_ during deployment.
-The resolution finds _the deepest match for a given dot-separated string_ within the annotation, falling back to the default if no matches are found.
+The resolution finds _the deepest match for a given dot-separated string_ within the annotation, falling back to the default URL (`.` key) if no matches are found.

 ### Example